-Our parent organizations, the national USA rugby and the stat SCYR, are switching to a new registration system this season, so please bear with us while we figure out the kinks together.
+Our parent organizations, the national USA rugby and southern California's SCYR, are switching to a new registration system this season called Sportlomo, so please bear with us while we figure out the kinks together.

 This also means that team communication and calendar are new.

 If you want to buy spirit wear, we have an online store at Squadlocker.